If you are very worried about your debts, you may be wondering how easy it would be to disappear and leave them all behind.

 One of the problems about trying to hide from your creditors is that a creditor may get a CCJ (or even make you bankrupt!) and you don’t realise.
 You can get a CCJ deleted (the legal term is “set aside”) because you didn’t receive the court papers, that can be fine – this works fine if you were away for a few weeks or ill in hospital say.
 But not getting the papers because you never gave the creditor your new address is not a good reason to have the CCJ set aside.

 “Would it help to change my name?”

-You can call yourself anything you want in Britain, but if you want your name changed on your passport or driving license then you usually need to use a deed poll.
-Banks normally require some official document such a marriage license or a deed poll.
+You can call yourself anything you want in Britain, but if you want your name changed on your passport or driving licence then you usually need to use a deed poll.
+Banks normally require some official document such a marriage licence or a deed poll.